An expensive way to improve listening skills

-The FluentU German online course uses flashcards to teach you basic words and phrases, like greeting and introductions, questions, and conjunctions.
+The FluentU German course uses flashcards to teach you basic words and phrases, like greetings and introductions, questions, and conjunctions.
 There are 1,024 German videos, 48 audio samples, and 9 flashcard sets.
-There’s a lot of content available, too.
-Ranging from movie trailers for Maleficent and Divergent to music videos, FluentU’s German content can help you learn how actual Germans speak, as well as teach you about German culture.
+There’s different types of content available, too.
+Ranging from movie trailers for Maleficent and Divergent to music videos, FluentU’s German content can help you learn how Germans really speak, as well as teach you about German culture.
 You’ll need to find different German apps to reach a more conversational level though.

 FluentU Italian Review

 Similar to its other language content, FluentU Italian has different videos, audio, and flashcards to study.
 It doesn’t have a beginner course like Chinese, French, or German.
 There are only 17 flashcard sets, 12 of which are for complete beginners.
 The Italian video library has 230 videos but isn’t nearly as big as some of the other languages.
 Having said that, the content FluentU does offer will improve your listening and reading skills.

 But you’ll need other apps to learn Italian fluently.
 Due to its price and somewhat limited available content, a monthly subscription would be better than a yearly subscription for practicing Italian with FluentU.

 The Japanese content available on FluentU contains 1,105 different videos for beginner, intermediate, and advanced learners, as well as 52 audio samples and 55 flashcard sets.
 The flashcards include a beginner course and specialized flashcards to help learners prepare for the JLPT exams.

 You won’t learn how to read, write, or speak Japanese with FluentU, so it shouldn’t be your main learning tool.
 But with such a wide selection of content, using FluentU can be a great way to enhance your Japanese comprehension.
 There are a lot of Japanese apps that can teach you the other skills.